Sorenpdk/Bare-Metal-STM32L058/7_ADC - ongoing/Readme.txt

 when used, we dereference the pointer as such value = *TEMP130_CAL_ADDR this can then be typecasted to whatever, as the value is only around 600 in our case a 16 bit integer is suffcient.
+***** The calibration by ST is performed at 3V ! ******
+The current VDDA voltage is 3.3V so we need to scale accordingly, at least for our temperature measurements.

 --------- Protocol ---------

 --------- Software / Basic operations ---------

+The ADC is quite complicated!
+I need to make a "white paper" to understand it all.